max-kazak/LunarLander/README.md

 Training process explores hyperspace of various hyperparameters to find optimal combination for the best performance.

+Summary of the experiment setup and its results can be found in Report.pdf

 ## Environment
 To run this code one has to create _python 3_ environment with following libraries: